Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 If you don’t have integration tests:

-1. Create a small, <Constant name="fusion"/>-compatible dbt project that installs your package.
+1. Create a small, <Constant name="fusion"/>-compatible dbt project that installs your package and has a `packages.yml` or `dependencies.yml` file.
 2. Run it with <Constant name="fusion"/> using the `dbtf run` command.
 3. Confirm that models build successfully and that there are no warnings.
 If there are errors/warnings, you'll need to fix them first.
 If you still have issues, reach out to the [#package-ecosystem channel](https://getdbt.slack.com/archives/CU4MRJ7QB) on Slack for help.